 Scrape the sides of the bowl and add the lime zest, lime juice, vanilla extract and tequila.
 Mix until combined.
 (The mixture may start to look curdled at this point, but don't worry, it will all come back together, stay on the path.)

 Reduce the mixer speed low.
 Add the dry ingredients in three batches, alternating with the buttermilk in two batches.
 Mix only until just incorporated, using a rubber spatula to give it one last mix by hand.

-Divide the batter between the muffin cups.
+Using a large cookie scoop, divide the batter between the muffin cups.